-1. For the operational needs and future development, on November 5, 2021, the Board of Directors of the Group's subsidiary, Enimmune Corporation ("Enimmune"), resolved to jointly establish a company, Enimmune Biotech Pte.
+- 1. For the operational needs and future development, on November 5, 2021, the Board of Directors of the Group's subsidiary, Enimmune Corporation ("Enimmune"), resolved to jointly establish a company, Enimmune Biotech Pte.
 Ltd. (referred to herein as the "EB" company), in Singapore with a Singaporean company, Aios Biotech Pte.
 Ltd., the investment amounted to US\$5,500 thousand and Enimmune acquired 55% of the outstanding shares of the company.
 The registration process of Enimmune Biotech Pte.
 Ltd. in Singapore was completed in June 2022, and the Group's consolidated financial statements included Enimmune Biotech Pte.
 Ltd. while Enimmune completed the capital injection on June 10, 2022.
 However, the negotiation of investment between Enimmune and Aios Biotech Pte.
-Ltd. was still on-going when the Group issued the consolidated financial statements for the second quarter of 2022 on August 12, 2022, thus, Enimmune recognised the investment at 100% ownership in the consolidated financial statements for that period.

-- 2. On September 30, 2022, the Board of Directors of EB company resolved that Enimmune Corporation temporarily withdraw back 45% equity interests which were not paid by EB company, and transferred to Reliance Medical Technology (referred to herein as the "RMT" company) to participate in the joint ventures.
-On October 28, 2022, USD 4.5 million for shares proceeds was received from RMT company for 45% equity interests in EB company.
+Ltd. was still on-going when the Group issued the consolidated financial statements for the third quarter of 2022 on November 11, 2022, thus, Enimmune recognised the investment at 100% ownership in the consolidated financial statements for that period. - 2.
+On September 30, 2022, the Board of Directors of EB company resolved that Enimmune Corporation temporarily withdraw back 45% equity interests which were not paid by EB company, and transferred to Reliance Medical Technology (referred to herein as "RMT") to participate in the joint ventures.
+On October 28, 2022, USD 4.5 million for shares proceeds was received from RMT for 45% equity interests in EB company.
 The second-tier subsidiary, Enimmune Biotech Pte.
 Ltd., was renamed as Enimmune-RMT Biotech Pte.
 Ltd., and this event had been registered with the Accounting and Corporate Regulatory Authority Singapore.
-Enimmune and RMT company agreed to reduce capital and retire shares in the amount of US\$4.5 million with a capital reduction ratio of 45%.
+Enimmune and RMT agreed to reduce capital and retire shares in the amount of US\$4.5 million with a capital reduction ratio of 45%.
 Enimmune held 100% of EB company's shares after the capital reduction.
-As of August 11, 2023, the two parties are still negotiating the details of the capital reduction. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None.
+Enimmune Corporation expected to return shares proceeds in the amount of USD 4.5 million, plus 5% interests, to RMT.
+However, as of November 10, 2023, the two parties are still negotiating the details of the capital reduction. - C. Subsidiaries not included in the consolidated financial statements: None. - D. Adjustments for subsidiaries with different balance sheet dates: None. - E. Significant restrictions: None. - F. Subsidiaries that have non-controlling interests that are material to the Group: None.